Extracting Exact Lie Derivatives Without Backpropagation: A Dual Compiler for Neural Control Barrier Functions: Dual Number Algebra

-\begin{remark} Theorem~\ref{thm:exact_diff} distinguishes dual-number differentiation from finite-difference approximation.
+\begin{remark} Part~\ref{ted_p4} of Proposition~\ref{thm:exact_diff} explains why operator-overloading implementations of dual arithmetic differentiate exactly: executing the original floating-point program on dual operands evaluates, operation by operation, precisely the extension~\eqref{eq:dual_RD}.
+It also distinguishes dual-number differentiation from finite-difference approximation.
 Finite differences truncate the Taylor series at finite order, introducing $O(\delta)$ or $O(\delta^2)$ errors, whereas the nilpotency $\eps^2=0$ annihilates all higher-order terms and yields the derivative with zero truncation error.\exmark \end{remark}

 A dual vector $z\triangleq a+b\eps\in\BBD^n$ and a dual matrix $M\triangleq A+B\eps\in\BBD^{n\times m}$ extend the scalar arithmetic componentwise.
 Embedding a real matrix $W\in\BBR^{n\times m}$ as $W+0\eps$ and multiplying it against a dual vector $z=a+b\eps\in\BBD^m$ yields $Wz=Wa+Wb\eps$, at a cost of two standard matrix-vector multiplications.